dareoyeleke/SQL_Project_Data_Job_Analysis_VScode/README.md

 Especially in a world reliant on technology,therefore data, with SQL and the skills highlighted in this project, I realize I'm working towards something that will pay off as I put more effort and specialize in my specific career path
 ```
+⚙️ How to Reproduce
+### Requirements

+-  PostgreSQL

+-  VSCode (optional)

+-  psql or a SQL GUI client

+### Steps

+-  Clone this repository

+-  Load the dataset into PostgreSQL

+-  Run the SQL files in the /sql folder

+-  Explore queries and modify filters for deeper analysis